nhsbsa/immigration-hs/docs/documentation/install/install-the-kit.md

 The terminal on MacOS and Linux (and Git Bash on Windows, which is part of Git for Windows) lets you type in commands and run programs on your computer.

-The important thing to remember about the terminal is that you‘re working in one directory (folder) at any one time.
+The important thing to remember about the terminal is that you're working in one directory (folder) at any one time.

-There are a few commands you‘ll have to run in the terminal to use the Prototype Kit.
+There are a few commands you'll have to run in the terminal to use the Prototype Kit.

 ### Commands